terraform-ibm-modules/terraform-ibm-observability/examples/logging-logdna-instance/README.md

 | delete_timeout     | Timeout duration for delete                                      | string       | n/a     | no       |

+## NOTE:

-NOTE: We can set the create, update and delete timeouts as string.
+We can set the create, update and delete timeouts as string.
 For e.g say we want to set 15 minutes timeout then the value should be "15m".

+## NOTE

+To attach a key to logdna instance enable it by setting `bind_resource_key` argument to true (which is by default false).
+And set the `resource_key_name` and `role` parameters accordingly (which are by deafult empty) in variables.tf file.

+## Usage

+To create an infrastructure run the following command

+  `terraform apply -var-file="input.tfvars"`

+Similarly to remove an infrastructure run the following command

+   `terraform destroy -var-file="input.tfvars"`